vshanks/github.io/_posts/2020-09-25-space-analog-missions.md

 quote: space
 ---

-[Habitat Marte](http://www.habitatmarte.com/) is a space analog station in Natal, Brazil that I began participating in earlier this summer.
+[Habitat Marte](http://www.habitatmarte.com/) is a space analog station [~100km west of Natal, Brazil](https://goo.gl/maps/fxbxGofz4tgraKVA6) that I began participating in earlier this summer.
 Now, let's start at the very beginning:

 ### Q. What is a space analog mission?